gitmaus1/kest2/README.md

 a.
 To open the Control Panel, click Start and search for Control Panel.
 b.
 In the Control Panel, click the View by: drop-down box.
 Question:
-What are the viewing options?
+What are the viewing options?<br>
-Type your answers here.<br>
+Type your answers here.
+Category.
+Large icons.
+Small icons.<br>

 c.
 Select the Categories view as necessary.
-Name a few of the Control Panel categories.
+Name a few of the Control Panel categories.<br>
-Type your answers here.<br>
+Type your answers here.
+System and Security.
+Programs.
+User Accunts.<br>

 The System and Security category provides computer system information and settings and configures the computer security settings.
 Navigate to the System and Security category in the Control Panel.
 Use the subcategories to answer the following questions.
 Questions:
-Which subcategory would help you troubleshoot common problems?
+Which subcategory would help you troubleshoot common problems?<br>
-Type your answers here.<br>
+Type your answers here.
+Security ant Maintenance<br>

-Which subcategory allow a program through Windows Firewall?
+Which subcategory allow a program through Windows Firewall?<br>
-Type your answers here<br>
+Type your answers here Windows Defender Firewall<br>

 The Network and Internet category allows you to view the network status and configure network related